Product Sustainability Great product designed with sustainability in mind

 Integrating Sustainability into Our Brand Decisions

-In addition to our work within our company, we continue to leverage our relationships with peers, partners and stakeholder groups, such as the Sustainable Apparel Coalition, Textile Exchange, the Better Cotton Initiative (BCI) and Made-By.
+In addition to our work within our company, we continue to leverage our relationships with peers, partners and stakeholder groups, such as the Sustainable Apparel Coalition, Textile Exchange, the Better Cotton Initiative (BCI) and the Ellen MacArthur Foundation's Make Fashion Circular initiative.
 Our partners each bring something unique to the table in terms of access, expertise, common framework or principles, funding and more.
 With these partnerships, we’re able to scale up work through our global supply chain and support our brands in setting their own sustainability goals.

 One of the most effective ways we’ve found to design and create more sustainable products is to build awareness and education around sustainability, which improves the impacts of our products on people and the planet.